zeroc-ice/ice/java/BuildInstructions.md

 In OS X there is also an application bundle named IceGrid Admin.
 You can start the IceGrid Admin tool by double-clicking the IceGrid Admin icon in Finder.

-## Test Controller

-The test Controller is an Ice server that starts servers for languages that don't provide a full server side implementation.
-This is currently used by the JavaScript and WinRT test suites to start the required servers.

-    > gradlew :testController:assemble

 [1]: https://zeroc.com/download.html